barryclark/jekyll-now/_cultures/2022-06-24-a-song-of-entropy-and-toil.md

 So where did the added energy go, if not to increasing the dynamic motions of the atoms and molecules of the system?
 It has instead gone to increase the entropy of the system - that is, to increasing the number of configurational microstates occupied by the atoms of the system.

 A good example of this behavior is provided by a phase transition, such as the melting of ice.
 If a glass of ice-water is left in a warm room, it will gradually absorb heat from the room leading the ice to slowly melt.
 A thermometer measuring the temperature of the ice-water will not record an increase in temperature during this process; under standard conditions, the temperature will remain at 0 °C as long as there is at least some ice left.
 The heat that is absorbed from the room goes to achieve the release of water molecules from the ice crystal, allowing them to move more freely as liquid water.
-The average thermal energy of the water molecules in ice at 0 °C or in water at 0 °C is identical, but in the solid state this energy is manifested as vibrational motions of atoms, whereas in liquid water the energy is stored in a combination of bond vibrations and molecular translations, rotations and librations.
+The average thermal energy of the water molecules in ice at 0 °C or in water at 0 °C is identical, but in the solid state this energy is manifested as vibrational motions of atoms, whereas in liquid water the energy is stored in a combination of bond vibrations and molecular translations, rotations and liberations.
 The liquid water has much more entropy, however, and thus represents a higher energy state of the system.
 The process of melting has thus involved a transfer of heat from the surroundings (the room) to the system (the ice water) without changing the temperature of the system.
 All of the energy transferred to the system as heat has gone directly to increase the entropy of the system.

 <br><br>